NOC-MSM/ODISSEA/README.md

 # ODISSEA
-Resources for the ODISSEA project
+Resource repo for the ODISSEA project